Contexter/FountainAI/Workbooks/FountainAI FastAPI Guide v2.md

 - **Output**: `create_schemas.sh`
 - **Goal**: Ensure that request and response validation matches the OpenAPI specification exactly, including any extensions, and that the data is ready for persistence and search.

-### Step 4: Implement API Security

-- **Prompt**: "Generate a shell script (`add_security.sh`) that adds API key security to all routes in the FastAPI application.
-The security implementation must align with the OpenAPI specification provided, including defining an API key header (`X-API-KEY`) and applying it to all routes in the application.
-Ensure the script is callable from a main script."
-- **Output**: `add_security.sh`
-- **Goal**: Implement API key security to ensure compliance with the OpenAPI specification, securing all endpoints from unauthorized access.

-### Step 5: Generate Data Models for Schema Validation

-- **Prompt**: "Generate a shell script (`create_schemas.sh`) that creates all data models in `schemas/` corresponding to the request and response schemas described in the OpenAPI specification.
-Include every field, type, and required property.
-Ensure that custom extensions (`x-*`) are included as comments or metadata.
-Integrate SQLite as the database for persistence, with Typesense for search synchronization where applicable.
-Ensure the script is callable from a main script."
-- **Output**: `create_schemas.sh`
-- **Goal**: Ensure that request and response validation matches the OpenAPI specification exactly, including any extensions, and that the data is ready for persistence and search.

-### Step 5: Implement API Routes Using OpenAPI Specifications

-- **Prompt**: "Generate a shell script (`create_routers.sh`) that creates the API routes in `routers/` with correct `operationId`, `summary`, `description`, response models, and custom extensions (`x-*`) as described in the OpenAPI spec.
-Ensure the logic adheres to the requirements for functionality described.
-For each route, implement endpoints like `/performers`, `/characters`, `/scripts`, `/paraphrases`, and `/lines` as specified.
-Utilize the Central Sequence Service where sequence management is required.
-Ensure the script is callable from a main script."
-- **Output**: `create_routers.sh`
-- **Goal**: Implement each route comprehensively, making sure all aspects (summaries, descriptions, custom fields, etc.) match the OpenAPI, including the use of external services like the Central Sequence Service.

-### Step 6: Create Database Models for Data Representation
+### Step 4: Create Database Models for Data Representation

 - **Prompt**: "Generate a shell script (`create_models.sh`) that creates the database models in `models/` to represent the entities defined in the OpenAPI specification.
 Include all fields, types, and relationships as specified.
 Document any relevant extensions (`x-*`).
 Set up SQLite for persistence and ensure data is synchronized with Typesense where specified.
 Ensure the script is callable from a main script."
 - **Output**: `create_models.sh`
 - **Goal**: Persist the application data in a structured way that corresponds to the OpenAPI requirements, including custom extensions and synchronization with Typesense.

-### Step 7: Define Utility Functions for Database Access and Syncing
+### Step 5: Define Utility Functions for Database Access and Syncing

 - **Prompt**: "Generate a shell script (`create_utils.sh`) that sets up utility functions in `utils/` for database access and Typesense syncing.
 Create a `get_db()` function for accessing the database in API routes and a `sync_to_typesense()` utility for syncing changes.
 Ensure the script is callable from a main script."
 - **Output**: `create_utils.sh`
 - **Goal**: Facilitate database access, ensuring consistency and ease of reuse, and include mechanisms for search synchronization with Typesense, ensuring data consistency between SQLite and Typesense.

+### Step 6: Implement API Security

+- **Prompt**: "Generate a shell script (`add_security.sh`) that adds API key security to all routes in the FastAPI application.
+The security implementation must align with the OpenAPI specification provided, including defining an API key header (`X-API-KEY`) and applying it to all routes in the application.
+Ensure the script is callable from a main script."
+- **Output**: `add_security.sh`
+- **Goal**: Implement API key security to ensure compliance with the OpenAPI specification, securing all endpoints from unauthorized access.

+### Step 7: Implement API Routes Using OpenAPI Specifications

+- **Prompt**: "Generate a shell script (`create_routers.sh`) that creates the API routes in `routers/` with correct `operationId`, `summary`, `description`, response models, and custom extensions (`x-*`) as described in the OpenAPI spec.
+Ensure the logic adheres to the requirements for functionality described.
+Utilize the Central Sequence Service where sequence management is required.
+Ensure the script is callable from a main script."
+- **Output**: `create_routers.sh`
+- **Goal**: Implement each route comprehensively, making sure all aspects (summaries, descriptions, custom fields, etc.) match the OpenAPI, including the use of external services like the Central Sequence Service.

 ### Step 8: Generate Dockerfile for Containerization